 3

-Select any additional 100- or 200-level political science courses 6
+Select any additional 100- or 200-level political science courses6

 Select any 300- or 400-level political science courses, at least 9 hours of which must come from the Citizen Politics concentration course list maintained by the department.
-The other 6 hours may be any 300- or 400-level political science course.
-15
+The other 6 hours may be any 300- or 400-level political science course.15

-Select political science courses at any level, at least 3 hours of which must come from the Citizen Politics concentration course list maintained by the department.
-6
+Select political science courses at any level, at least 3 hours of which must come from the Citizen Politics concentration course list maintained by the department.6

 The political science major requires at least 15 hours of advanced coursework (300- or 400- level).
 Of those 15 hours, at least 12 hours must be taken on the Urbana-Champaign campus.
 For the purposes of this requirement, a student participating in PS 490 (Individual Study) and/or PS 491 (Government Internship) hours which are supervised by faculty of this campus, no matter where the independent study or internship is located, will be considered “on-campus”.

 Students interested in the Citizen Politics concentration can use the Citizen Politics concentration planning form as a guide.
-View all concentration course lists.
+View all concentration course lists. (course syllabi)

 Supporting Coursework